$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras

-The description of $\frac{1}{2}$-derivations of simple finite-dimensional Lie algebras was given in \cite{fil2}.
-It is following that there are no non-trivial $\frac{1}{2}$-derivations of simple finite-dimensional Lie algebras.
-Since, every complex semisimple finite-dimensional Lie algebra is a direct sum of simple algebras, and as follows, every $\frac{1}{2}$-derivation of this semisimple algebra will be invariant on all simple algebras from this direct sum (see, for example, \cite[proof of the Theorem 6]{kay14mz}).
-From here and the theorem \ref{princth} we have the following corollary.
+The description of $\frac{1}{2}$-derivations of simple finite-dimensional Lie algebras is given in \cite{fil2}.
+There are no non-trivial $\frac{1}{2}$-derivations of simple finite-dimensional Lie algebras.
+Since every complex semisimple finite-dimensional Lie algebra is a direct sum of simple algebras then every $\frac{1}{2}$-derivation of this semisimple algebra will be invariant on all simple algebras from this direct sum (see, for example, \cite[proof of Theorem 6]{kay14mz}).
+From here and Theorem \ref{princth} we have the following corollary.

-\begin{corollary} There are no non-trivial transposed Poisson algebra structures defined on a complex finite-dimensional semisimple Lie algebra. \end{corollary}
+\begin{corollary} There are no non-trivial transposed Poisson algebra structures defined on a complex semisimple finite-dimensional Lie algebra. \end{corollary}

-The next corollary talks about a non-semisimple Lie algebra without non-trivial transposed Poisson algebra structures.
-Schrödinger algebra ${\mathfrak s}={\mathfrak sl}_2 \ltimes {\mathfrak H}$ is a semidirect product of the $3$-dimensional Lie algebra ${\mathfrak sl}_2$ and the $3$-dimensional Heisenberg (nilpotent Lie) algebra ${\mathfrak H}$ (see, for example, \cite{yu18}).
-It is easy to see, that all $\frac{1}{2}$-derivations of ${\mathfrak s}$ are trivial and we have the following statement.
+The next corollary is about a non-semisimple Lie algebra without non-trivial transposed Poisson algebra structures.
+The Schrödinger algebra ${\mathfrak s}={\mathfrak{sl}}_2 \ltimes {\mathfrak H}$ is a semidirect product of the $3$-dimensional Lie algebra ${\mathfrak {sl}}_2$ and the $3$-dimensional Heisenberg (nilpotent Lie) algebra ${\mathfrak H}$ (see, for example, \cite{yu18}).
+It is easy to see that all $\frac{1}{2}$-derivations of ${\mathfrak s}$ are trivial and we have the following statement.

 \begin{corollary} There are no non-trivial transposed Poisson algebra structures defined on the Schrödinger algebra. \end{corollary}